Incredible (Keith Murray song)

-"Incredible" is a song by Keith Murray and LL Cool J, released as the only single from Murray's third album It's a Beautiful Thing.
-It was produced by Erick Sermon and made it to two Billboard charts, peaking at 70 on the Hot R&B/Hip-Hop Songs and 36 on the Hot Rap Singles.
+"Incredible" is a song by American rappers Keith Murray and LL Cool J. It was released on September 15, 1998 through Jive Records as the only single from Murray's third studio album It's a Beautiful Thing.
+Recording sessions took place at Mirror Image Recorders in Dix Hills.
+Production was handled by Erick Sermon, who used a sample from James Brown's song "Sportin' Life".
+The single peaked at 70 on the Hot R&B/Hip-Hop Songs and 27 on the Hot Rap Songs in the United States.

 Music video

 A music video directed by Diane Martel was released for the song.
 The music video, a parody of comics' Batman and Robin, starred Murray as the Robin-inspired "Lyrical Lexicon" and Redman as the Batman-inspired "Funk Doctor Spock".
 The two faced LL Cool J as the duo's archnemesis based on The Joker called "The Last Laugher", Erick Sermon as "The Green Eyed Bandit", Craig Mack as "Sinister James", and the Catwoman-styled character "Chickenhead".

 Samples

-Underground Hip hop supergroup Army of the Pharaohs sampled the song for their song "The Ultimatum" from the album The Unholy Terror.
+A sample of the song was used in Army of the Pharaohs's song "The Ultimatum" from the album The Unholy Terror.